Loading...

 2. imap.example.com to mail.example.com

-3. docs.example.com to ghs.google.com.
+3. docs.example.com to ghs.google.com

-• The first record allows the domain (example.com) to resolve the same server with the www subdomain.
+• The first record (a) allows the domain (example.com) to resolve the same server with the www subdomain.

-Hostname: mail
+• Hostname: mail

-IP address: 12.345.678.90
+• IP address: 12.345.678.90

-TXT Records
+TXT Record

 The TXT Value is what the record 'points to,' but these records aren't used to direct any traffic.
 Instead, they're used to provide needed information to outside sources.

-SRV record
+SRV Record

-• Enabling your domain to use Google's xmpp server is a good example to showcase.
+Enabling your domain to use Google's xmpp server is a good example to showcase.
 Google's help article states that the SRV record should be in this format:

 _xmpp-server._tcp.gmail.com.
-IN SRV 5 0 5269 xmpp-server.l.google.com.
+IN SRV 5 0 5269 xmpp-server.l.google.com

 Under "Add DNS Record," you will need to enter the settings this way: